 Don’t Get Carried Away

-A good pun is its own reword.
+A good pun is its own reward.
 Anyway, yes there are lots of different types of BCGs, made from different materials, at different weights, and they serve different purposes, but it isn’t as confusing as it looks.
-If you want a basic AR-15 just go with a simple mil-spec, or semi auto bolt carrier group.
+If you want a basic AR-15 just go with a simple mil-spec, or semi-auto bolt carrier group.

 It’s hard to go wrong there.
 Building a comp rifle you may want to go with a low-mass bolt.
 Building a tricked out rifle because money is no object?
 Go big with a titanium model.
 Also, build me a rifle.